 The basic idea is that you look for good orbits and then try slight mutations of them.
 The reason being is that if one random starting point of an orbit goes through your visible zoomed in area, then other points close to it will too.

 Here are few moderately zoomed in Buddhabrot images.
-These took minutes rather than weeks to render.
+These only took minutes to render.

-And this one is at 2,427 times magnification.
+And finally, this one is 912 times magnification.